 Perfectly situated between Kolsai and Kaindy, Saty is the best option to stay overnight.
 Plenty of options here, almost everyone is hosting tourists in season.
 Prices start at 3000 tenge for bed and breakfast.
 Add another 1000 tenge for dinnner.

-Kurmetty is a bit further down the road, with similar guesthouse options.
+Kurmety is a bit further down the road, with similar guesthouse options.
+You recommendations are welcome in the Saty forum thread.

 At the first Kolsai Lake